 - Ability to complete the project, as indicated by a feasible timeline

-The highest-ranking applicants will be invited to provide a brief presentation on their project to the Neighborhood Involvement Committee.
-The Committee will bring the highest ranking grant projects to the Union Park District Council Board for final approval.
+The highest-ranking applicants may be invited to provide a brief presentation on their project.
+The selection committee will bring the highest ranking grant projects to the Union Park District Council Board for final approval.
 Funds will be dispersed upon a signed MOU between the UPDC and the applicant.

 Final report and documentation: No later than 30 days after completion of the project